-This chapter describes how to build and install the Embedded Module on TETware professional.
+This chapter describes how to build and install the Embedded Module on TETware.

-The Embedded Module is designed to be built and installed on top of an existing TETware professional application.
+The Embedded Module is designed to be built and installed on top of an existing TETware Lite application.

-See the TETware professional Installation Guide for instructions on how to extract and install a copy of TETware professional.
+See the TETware Installation Guide for instructions on how to extract and install a copy of TETware.

-The Embedded Module should be loaded into the same directory that you have extracted TETware professional, and in which the TETware_professional.jar exists.
+The Embedded Module should be loaded into the same directory that you have extracted TETware.

-'''

 tar xvf embedded.tar

-'''